xavier2dc/Concordia-Gina-Cody-ENCS-Thesis-template/README.md

-# Concordia University's Gina Cody School of ENCS Thesis LaTeX Template
+# Concordia University's Gina Cody School of ENCS Thesis LaTeX Template + logos

 This is an updated LaTeX template for Master's and Ph.D. theses in the newly renamed Gina Cody School of Engineering and Computer Science.
 It builds on [Suo Tan's version](https://github.com/Tandysony/LaTeX-Thesis-Template-for-Concordia-University-Students), and brings the following: